-The New Zealand government has announced a wage subsidy for employers who continue to employ staff during to the COVID-19 lockdown.
+The New Zealand government has announced a wage subsidy for employers who continue to employ staff during to the COVID-19 lockdown and while reopening the economy.

 Here’s what’s new since the video was recorded:

-- (15 May) In the budget the government announced an extension to the Wage Subsidy.
-From June 10, business that have suffered a 50% reduction in turnover in the 30 days before application as compared to 2019, will be entitled to the wage subsidy for a further eight-week period.
+- (8 June) In the budget the government announced an extension to the Wage Subsidy.
+From June 10, business that have suffered a 40% reduction in turnover any 30 day period between 10 May and the date of application as compared to 2019, will be entitled to the wage subsidy for a further eight-week period.
 High growth and new firms will also be eligible.
 Here’s what you need to know:

 - New period will be 8 weeks from 10 June 2020 until 1 September 2020.